2.2.3 University Payroll

 (1) Vacation Advance

-An employee scheduled to take vacation leave of at least 10 consecutive workdays outside San Francisco Bay Area, may request early payment of any regular paychecks that would be issued during that period.
+An employee scheduled to take vacation leave of at least 10 consecutive workdays outside the San Francisco Bay Area, may request early payment of any regular paychecks that would be issued during that period.

 (2) Emergency Advance